 Landlord Remedies.

 Remedy Options.
 During the existence of a Tenant Default, Landlord may terminate this Lease or Tenant’s right of possession (but Tenant will remain liable as hereinafter provided); provided that Landlord may not terminate this Lease or Tenant’s right of possession unless, after a Tenant Default, Landlord delivers notice of Landlord’s intent to so terminate (which notice will be in addition to any notice required under Section 23) and Tenant fails to cure such Tenant Default within ten (10) Business Days after receipt of the notice (or, in the case of a Tenant Default described in Section 23(c), if Tenant fails to commence to cure within ten (10) Business Days after receipt of the notice).
+In addition to the remedies set forth herein with respect to a Tenant Default, Landlord shall have such additional rights and remedies as are available at law or in equity.
+To the extent permitted under applicable law, neither the commencement of any action or proceeding, nor the settlement thereof, nor entry of judgement thereon shall bar Landlord from bringing subsequent actions or proceedings from time to time, nor shall the failure to include in any action or proceeding any sum or sums then due be a bar to the maintenance of any subsequent action or proceedings for the recovery of such sum or sums so omitted.

 Termination of Lease.
-If Landlord terminates this Lease, Landlord may recover from Tenant the sum of the following: all Base Rent and all other amounts accrued hereunder to the date of such termination; the cost of reletting the whole or any part of the Premises, including leasing commissions incurred by Landlord (provided that Tenant will not be liable for any portion applicable to the period after the scheduled termination of this Lease); costs of removing and storing Tenant’s or any other occupant’s property; costs of putting the Premises into the condition that Tenant was required to leave it on termination of this Lease; all reasonable expenses incurred by Landlord in pursuing its remedies, including reasonable attorneys’ fees and court costs; and the excess of the then-present value of the Base Rent and Operating Expenses Tenant would have been required to pay to Landlord during the period following the termination measured from the date of such termination to the expiration date stated in this Lease (excluding any extension periods), over the present value of any net amounts Tenant establishes Landlord can reasonably expect to recover by reletting the Premises for such period, taking into consideration the availability of acceptable tenants and other market conditions affecting leasing.
-Such present values will be calculated at a discount rate of eight percent (8%) per annum.
+If Landlord terminates this Lease, Landlord may recover from Tenant the sum of the following: all Base Rent and all other amounts accrued hereunder to the date of such termination; the cost of reletting the whole or any part of the Premises, including leasing commissions incurred by Landlord (provided that Tenant will not be liable for any portion applicable to the period after the scheduled termination of this Lease); costs of removing and storing Tenant’s or any other occupant’s property; costs of putting the Premises into the condition that Tenant was required to leave it on termination of this Lease; all reasonable expenses incurred by Landlord in pursuing its remedies, including reasonable attorneys’ fees and court costs; and the excess of the then-present value of the Base Rent and Operating Expenses Tenant would have been required to pay to Landlord during the period following the termination measured from the date of such termination to the expiration date stated in this Lease (excluding any extension periods), over the present value of any net amounts Landlord can reasonably expect to recover by reletting the Premises for such period at Fair Market Rent (as determined by the method described in Addendum No. 2 Section 3.), taking into consideration the availability of acceptable tenants and other market conditions affecting leasing.
+Such present values will be calculated at a discount rate equal to the Consumer Price Index published closest to the date of termination, applied per annum.